JetiLab/blotIt/Readme.md

-# blotIt - a framework for alignment of biological replicate data
+# BlotIt - Optimal alignment of western blot and qPCR experiments

 The present package bases on [blotIt2](https://github.com/dkaschek/blotIt2) by Daniel Kaschek.
-The aim of this toolbox is to scale biological replicate data to a common scale, making the quantitative data of different experiments comparable.
+The aim of this toolbox is to align biological replicate data to a common scale, making the quantitative data of different experiments comparable.

 ## System preperation